trendzter/smartcoin/README.md

 Source Code
 -----------
-The master branch should have the latest stable release code.
+The master branch has the latest stable release code for linux servers running [coin]d.
+See the 'msvc' branch for building the wallet in Visual Studio.

 Build Instructions